10 Ways to Become a Vulnerability Management Ninja

 10. Good Patch Management = Good Vulnerability Management

 A central component of VM is patch management.
 Patch management ensures that software updates are applied to systems and assets on a regular basis.
 The patch management process should also be integrated with the change management process to ensure that software updates and releases are applied in a controlled manner.
 In addition, patch management should look beyond Microsoft patches and include third party applications.
 This is also a good time to bring up verification.
 Verification is important to ensure that the vulnerability management process was effective, the patches and mitigation strategies were applied properly and that the identified vulnerability has been dealt with.
-A solid vulnerability management program will see a trend in reduction of vulnerability counts when collecting metrics.
+A solid vulnerability management program will see a trend in the reduction of vulnerability counts when collecting metrics.

 Successful execution of these 10 practices will put you well on your way to becoming a vulnerability management ninja.
 But remember that at the core of a VM program – business to security communication and collaboration is everything.
 Without clear and concise communication, the symbiotic relationship cannot exist, and your investment in VM becomes shelf-ware.